 Avail customized purchase options to meet your exact research needs.
 Explore purchase options

-This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest trends and opportunities in each of the sub-segments from 2017 to 2030.
+The report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2017 to 2030.
 Additionally, the report covers shipment estimates and forecasts as well as ASP qualitative analysis from 2017 to 2030.
-For the purpose of this study, Grand View Research has segmented the 3D printing market based on printer type, technology, software, application, vertical, and region:
+For the purpose of this study, Grand View Research has segmented the global 3D printing market report based on component, printer type, technology, software, application, vertical, material, and region:

 Printer Type Outlook (Revenue, USD Million, 2017 - 2030)